pivotal/docs-tap/tap-gui/plugins/api-docs.md

     ![Review the entities to be added to the catalog](./tap-gui/images/../../../images/api-plugin-6.png)

-4. Navigate to the API page by clicking the **APIs** button on the left-hand side navigation panel.
+4. Navigate to the API page by clicking **APIs** on the left-hand side navigation panel.
 The catalog changes and entries are visible for further inspection.